 Critics who complain that judges are inadequate gatekeepers often represent or work for industries that are sued for harming the public with dangerous products or environmental hazards.
 Those critics tend to brand experts as unscrupulous, but only when they testify for plaintiffs.
 The critics argue that Daubert was meant to limit expert testimony offered by plaintiffs despite the Supreme Court’s recognition that “relaxing the traditional barriers to opinion testimony” was the very purpose of Rule 702.

 Proposed Revision of Rule 702

 A recent report from the Advisory Committee suggests a change in Rule 702 that the committee may ask the Supreme Court to adopt.
 The change results from the concern that “in many cases expert testimony is permitted because the judge thinks that a reasonable jury could find the methods are reliable.”
-Judges do so because they respect the jury’s role in evaluating evidence.
+The Committee appeared to be horrified by the thought that jurors are just as capable of evaluating the reliability of evidence as judges.
+A who allows jurors to evaluate testimony that they could reasonably view as reliable does so because the judge respects the jury’s role in evaluating evidence.

 Judges, after all, are not scientists.
 There is no reason to believe that judges are any more capable than jurors of understanding and evaluating expert testimony.
 As a Fourth Circuit decision reminded us in 1934, “Questions of fact are questions for the jury; and they do not become questions for the court merely because their solution may require scientific knowledge or expert opinion.”